 All faculty, students, and staff proposing to use human participants in research under the auspices of Cornell University are required to complete the IRB human participants training.
 Approvals for including human participants in proposed research projects will not be granted until this training has been completed and verified by IRB staff.
 For additional information on this topic, please see SOP 3.

 You can access the human participant training online.
 The IRB may accept alternate training in lieu of the CITI training if the researcher can produce documentation related to the training course/s, the institution offering the training, the date of completion and the score received.
 Such documentation should accompany the proposal submission or be sent to the IRB office upon request.

 Yes.
 The Institutional Review Board office staff strives to provide information and assistance to investigators and research staff in several ways.
 The IRB may hold formal seminars to help educate the research community about different IRB and human research topics.
 Arrangements can also be made to have IRB staff present informational sessions for small groups, which can be tailored for the needs of a specific group.

-As a courtesy, several weeks in advance of the expiration date for full board protocols, the IRB office will email the PI and any faculty advisor reminding them of the impending expiration.
-A renewal form and required attachments must be submitted to the IRB a minimum of 4 weeks prior to the expiration date.
-If the protocol is not renewed before expiration, all research on the study must cease until continuing approval is granted.
+As a courtesy, several weeks in advance of the expiration date for protocols in need of continuing review, the IRB office will email the PI and any faculty advisor reminding them of the impending expiration.
+A request for continuing review must be submitted to the IRB via RASS-IRB a minimum of 4 weeks prior to the expiration date.
+If the protocol is not granted continuing approval before expiration, all research on the study must cease until continuing approval is granted.